HugoBlox/hugo-blox-builder/README.md

 ## What Creators Say

-> "Hugo Blox saved me 40+ hours on my lab site.
+> "HugoBlox saved me 40+ hours on my lab site.
 Bibtex integration auto-updates publications — **our citations are up 3×**."
 > — **Dr. Sarah Yang**, AI Researcher

 > "We launched our documentation in 10 minutes.
 The block system is genius; **onboarding time dropped by 60%**."